HorusPay/eos-smart-contracts/contracts/horustokenio/README.md

 ## Future Updates

 ### add stake
-Add HORUS tokens to an existing stake
+Add HORUS tokens to an existing stake.
+This will restart the initial stake time.

 ### claimreward - claim all
 Claim all available rewards at once.